-While creditors for mortgage and consumer credits are typically credit institutions or (17)financial institutions, there are consumer and mortgage credit intermediaries that do not qualify as credit institutions or financial institutions and have not been subject to AML/CFT requirements at Union level, but have been subject to such obligations in certain Member States due to their exposure to money laundering and terrorist financing risks.
-Depending on their business model, such consumer and mortgage credit intermediaries may be exposed to significant money laundering and terrorist financing risks.
+(22)While creditors for mortgage and consumer credits are typically credit institutions or financial institutions, there are consumer and mortgage credit intermediaries that do not qualify as credit institutions or financial institutions and have not been subject to AML/CFT requirements at Union level, but have been subject to such obligations in certain Member States due to their exposure to money laundering and terrorist financing risks.
+Depending on their business model, such consumer and mortgage credit intermediaries can be exposed to significant money laundering and terrorist financing risks.
 It is important to ensure that entities carrying out similar activities that are exposed to such risks are covered by AML/CFT requirements, regardless of whether they qualify as credit institutions or financial institutions.
 Therefore, it is appropriate to include consumer and mortgage credit intermediaries that are not credit institutions or financial institutions but that are, as a result of their activities, exposed to money laundering and terrorist financing risks.
-In many cases, however, the credit intermediary is acting on behalf of the credit or financial institution that grants and processes the loan.
-In those cases, AML/CFT requirements should not apply to consumer and mortgage credit intermediaries, but only to the credit or financial institutions.
+In many cases, however, the credit intermediary is acting on behalf of the credit institution or financial institution that grants and processes the loan.
+In those cases, AML/CFT requirements should not apply to consumer and mortgage credit intermediaries, but only to the credit institutions or financial institutions.

-(18)To ensure a consistent approach, it is necessary to clarify which entities in the investment sector are subject to AML/CFT requirements.
-Although collective investment undertakings already fell within the scope of Directive (EU) 2015/849, it is necessary to align the relevant terminology with the current Union investment fund legislation, namely Directive 2009/65/EC of the European Parliament and of the Council and Directive 2011/61/EU of the European Parliament and of the Council.
+(23)To ensure a consistent approach, it is necessary to clarify which entities in the investment sector are subject to AML/CFT requirements.
+Although collective investment undertakings already fall within the scope of Directive (EU) 2015/849, it is necessary to align the relevant terminology with the current Union investment fund legislation, namely Directives 2009/65/EC16 and 2011/61/EU17 of the European Parliament and of the Council.
 Because funds might be constituted without legal personality, the inclusion of their managers in the scope of this Regulation is also necessary.
 AML/CFT requirements should apply regardless of the form in which units or shares in a fund are made available for purchase in the Union, including where units or shares are directly or indirectly offered to investors established in the Union or placed with such investors at the initiative of the manager or on behalf of the manager.
-With view to the fact that both funds and fund managers are within the scope of AML requirements, it is appropriate to clarify that a duplication of efforts should be avoided.
-To that end, the AML measures taken at the level of the fund and at the level of its manager should not be the same, but should reflect the allocation of tasks between the fund and the manager.
+As both funds and fund managers fall within the scope of AML/CFT requirements, it is appropriate to clarify that a duplication of efforts should be avoided.
+To that end, the AML/CFT measures taken at the level of the fund and at the level of its manager should not be the same, but should reflect the allocation of tasks between the fund and its manager.

 Directive 2009/65/EC of the European Parliament and of the Council of 13 July 2009 on the coordination of laws, regulations and administrative provisions relating to undertakings for collective investment in transferable securities (UCITS) (OJ L 302, 17.11.2009, p.
 32).
-Directive 2011/61/EU of the European Parliament and of the Council of 8 June 2011 on

-&lt;sup>10 Directive 2011/61/EU of the European Parliament and of the Council of 8 June 2011 on Alternative Investment Fund Managers and amending Directives 2003/41/EC and 2009/65/EC and Regulations (EC) No 1060/2009 and (EU) No 1095/2010 (OJ L 174, 1.7.2011, p.
+Directive 2011/61/EU of the European Parliament and of the Council of 8 June 2011 on Alternative Investment Fund Managers and amending Directives 2003/41/EC and 2009/65/EC and Regulations (EC) No 1060/2009 and (EU) No 1095/2010 (OJ L 174, 1.7.2011, p.
 1).